TYLERSFOSTER/Discrete-Signal-Tonality/README.md

   </picture>
 </p>
 <p align="center" style="font-size: 80%;">
-  Major and minor triads appear in Euler's tonnetz as spans and copsans
+  Major and minor triads appear in our tonnetz as wedges (∧) and vees (∨), respectively
 </p>

 ### Modern tonnetze